hashicorp/terraform-provider-azurerm/website/docs/r/netapp_pool.html.markdown

 * `resource_group_name` - (Required) The name of the resource group where the NetApp Pool should be created.
 Changing this forces a new resource to be created.

 * `account_name` - (Required) The name of the NetApp account in which the NetApp Pool should be created.
+Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.